The integral closure of a primary ideal is not always primary: Introduction

+are not primary over a field of characteristic zero or positive characteristics.
 Hence, taking integral closure of a polynomial primary ideal may create embedded primes.
 On the other hand, we also show that there are examples where the given polynomial ideal is not primary but its integral closure is primary.
 It implies that taking integral closure may also remove embedded primes.
 Therefore, the relation between a primary ideal and its integral closure is not clear yet.

-\item We show that the statement given by Brian{\c{c}}on and Speder in \cite{BriSpe1975} that the hypersurface defined by $f(x,y,z,t) = x^6 + y^6 + x^4 z t + z^3=0$ is Whitney regular along its singular locus is not correct.
-This example has been extensively studied by many people \cite{ParPau2017, wall10gaffney, zariski1977elusive}.
-Especially, it was used by Brian{\c{c}}on and Speder to show that Whitney equisingularity does not imply Zariski equisingularity.
+\item We show that the hypersurface defined by $f(x,y,z,t) = x^6 + y^6 + x^4 z t + z^3=0$ is not Whitney regular along its singular locus.
+This hypersurface was given by Brian{\c{c}}on and Speder \cite{BriSpe1975} to show that Whitney equisingularity does not imply Zariski equisingularity for the set germs at the origin.
 Let $V_1$ be the hypersurface defined by $f$, $V_2 = \sing{V_1} = \{(0,0,0,t)\mid t\in \CC\}$ be the singular locus of $V_1$.
-All authors in \cite{BriSpe1975,ParPau2017,wall10gaffney, zariski1977elusive} believed that the pair $(V_1\setminus V_2,\ V_2)$ satisfies Whitney's conditions (a) and (b), while $ V_1 $ is not Zariski equisingular along $V_2$ (e.g. see recent paper \cite[Example 7.9]{ParPau2017}), which makes the hypersurface $V_1$ as a counterexample for Zariski equisingularity problem \cite{villamayor2000equiresolution,zariski1971some}.
-However, we prove that the pair $(V_1\setminus V_2,\, V_2)$ does not satisfy Whitney's condition (a) at the three points in $V_3= \{(0,0,0,t)\mid 4t^3+27=0\}\subset V_2$.
-Moreover, using the criteria in \cite[p.
-735]{FloresTeissier2018} and \cite[Lemma~2.8]{DJ2021}, we show that the pair $(V_1\setminus V_2,\ V_2)$ does not satisfy Whitney's conditions (a) and (b) respectively at the three points in $V_3$.
-Surprisingly, the ideal generated by the partial derivatives of $f$, called the the Jacobian ideal of $f$, is primary, but its integral closure is not, which gives another counterexample to Krull's question.
+It is known that the pair $(V_1\setminus V_2,\ V_2)$ satisfies Whitney's conditions (a) and (b) but fails Zariski equisingularity at the origin~\cite{BriSpe1975,ParPau2017,wall10gaffney, zariski1977elusive}, which makes the hypersurface $V_1$ as a counterexample for Zariski equisingularity problem \cite{villamayor2000equiresolution,zariski1971some}.
+We consider Whitney equisingularity for all points of $V_2$ and show that the pair $(V_1\setminus V_2,\ V_2)$ fails Whitney's conditions at $V_3= \{(0,0,0,t)\mid 4t^3+27=0 \}\subset V_2$.
+The Jacobian ideal generated by the partial derivatives of $f$ is primary, but its integral closure is not, which gives another counterexample to Krull's question.
+The integral closure of the Jacobian ideal of $f$ has an embedded prime which happens to be the vanishing ideal of $V_3$.
 Furthermore, we also show that Whitney stratification of $V_1$ is different from the stratification given by isosingular sets in \cite{HW2013}.

 \end{itemize}